CMU-MCDS-Capstone-LLM/LSP-Repograph/README.md

     Size of data point is measured by #python file and LoC

+- [ ] search symbol for third-party libraries

+    - May need to pass environmentPath (path to python binary) to initializationOptions

+        This is defined at `/home/eiger/CMU/2025_Spring/11634_Capstone/playground/LSP-RepoGraph/venv/lib/python3.10/site-packages/multilspy/language_servers/jedi_language_server/initialize_params.json`

+    This can be done with a scratch file `scratch.py` of this form

+    ```python
+    from os.path import join
+    join
+    ```

+    and call `textDocument/definition` on line 0 col 0 in `scratch.py`

+- [ ] implement "contains" relationship for classes

 ## Overview

 LSP-RepoGraph provides `where_used` and `where_defined` functionality by leveraging Language Server Protocol (LSP) capabilities instead of text scanning.
 This approach offers: